Sharma-Pranav/forecast-sandbox-lite/docs/Executive_brief.md

 > **Use smoothing-based models (Theta/SES/Holt) as the default signal for FreshNet SKUs.
 > Use Croston-type methods for intermittent items.
-> Use Chronos2 when SKUs show variability combined with trend or soft seasonality.**
+> Use Chronos2 when SKUs show mixed or uncertain structure involving variability, trend, or soft seasonality.**

 This approach: